fibo/trunx/README.md

 ### `Bulma` type

-Trunx exports also a `Bulma` type which is a literal type containing (almost) all the Bulma classes.
+Trunx exports a `Bulma` type which is a literal type containing (almost) all the Bulma classes.

 For example, you can use it to make sure a `className` is a bulma class: